amille90/windows10/README.md

 </p>
 <br />
 Step 12: Underneath Administrator Account make sure to fill in a username and password.
-These will be the credentials used to log into the Windows 10 remote desktop
+These will be the credentials used to log into the Windows 10 remote desktop.
 <p>
 <img src="https://i.imgur.com/g4Ht9iY.png"/>
 </p>